-Jenni ‘JWoww’ Farley Splits With Boyfriend Zack Clayton Carpinello
+Jenni ‘JWoww’ Farley Splits With Boyfriend, Zack Clayton Carpinello

 What happens in Vegas definitely doesn’t stay in Vegas, especially when a production crew films it.

-It looks like Jenni ‘JWoww’ Farley and boyfriend Zack Clayton Carpinello have broken up, according to Us Weekly.
+It looks like Jenni “JWoww” Farley and boyfriend Zack Clayton Carpinello have broken up, according to Us Weekly.
 It hasn’t even been 24 hours since the airing of Thursday’s Jersey Shore Family Vacation episode where the roommates met Zack, which is what allegedly caused the breakup.

 In the episode, interactions between Zack and Angelina Pivarnick had Jenni mad enough to call off the relationship.
-Jenni was too drunk in the episode to see that her boyfriend was hanging on Angelina at the club and in the elevator on the way home, and took to Instagram last night to express how hurt she was.
+Jenni was too drunk in the episode to see that her boyfriend was hanging on Angelina at the club and in the elevator on the way home, and she took to Instagram last night to express how hurt she was.

-As The Inquisitr previously reported, Jenni felt “hurt” and “disrespected” by both Zack and Angelina and it doesn’t appear to be something she was able to get over.
-A source told Us Weekly that Jenni is “devestated,” and the breakup happened last night.
-No more information was given on the couple’s split, and Jenni has not commented on the breakup on social media.
+As The Inquisitr previously reported, Jenni felt hurt and disrespected by both Zack and Angelina and it doesn’t appear to be something she was able to get over.
+A source told Us Weekly that Jenni is devastated, and the breakup happened last night.
+No more information was given on the couple’s split, and Jenni has not commented on the actual breakup on social media.

-Other than her lengthy Instagram post, Jenni further commented on the Zack and Angelina drama in the comment section with a fan.
+Other than her lengthy Instagram post, Jenni further commented on the Zack and Angelina drama in the comments section with a fan.

 What happens in Vegas… comes out in the Shore House.
 This season of #JSFamilyVacation is FAR from over! ???? pic.twitter.com/4QRTLY2UNs